Subduction: History of investigation

-Harry Hammond Hess, who during World War II served in the United States Navy Reserve and became fascinated in the ocean floor, studied the Mid-Atlantic Ridge and proposed that hot molten rock was added to the crust at the ridge and expanded the seafloor outward.
+Harry Hammond Hess, who during World War II served in the United States Navy Reserve and became fascinated with the ocean floor, studied the Mid-Atlantic Ridge, and proposed that hot molten rock was added to the crust at the ridge and expanded the seafloor outward.
 This theory was to become known as seafloor spreading.
 Since the Earth's circumference has not changed over geologic time, Hess concluded that older seafloor has to be consumed somewhere else, and suggested that this process takes place at oceanic trenches, where the crust would be melted and recycled into the Earth's mantle.

 In 1964, George Plafker researched the Good Friday earthquake in Alaska.
 He concluded that the cause of the earthquake was a megathrust reaction in the Aleutian Trench, a result of the Alaskan continental crust overlapping the Pacific oceanic crust.
 This meant that the Pacific crust was being forced downward, or subducted, beneath the Alaskan crust.
 The concept of subduction would play a role in the development of the plate tectonics theory.

 First geologic attestations of the "subduct" words date to 1970, In ordinary English to subduct, or to subduce (from Latin subducere, "to lead away") are transitive verbs requiring a subject to perform an action on an object not itself, here the lower plate, which has then been subducted ("removed").
 The geological term is "consumed", which happens the geological moment the lower plate slips under, even though it may persist for some time until its remelting and dissipation.
 In this conceptual model, plate is continually being used up.
 The identity of the subject, the consumer, or agent of consumption, is left unstated.
 Some sources accept this subject-object construct.

 Geology makes to subduct into an intransitive verb and a reflexive verb.
 The lower plate itself is the subject.
 It subducts, in the sense of retreat, or removes itself, and while doing so, is the "subducting plate".
 Moreover, the word slab is specifically attached to the "subducting plate", even though in English the upper plate is just as much of a slab.
 The upper plate is left hanging, so to speak.
 To express it geology must switch to a different verb, typically to override.
 The upper plate, the subject, performs the action of overriding the object, the lower plate, which is overridden.